edwinthinks/pern-stack-boilerplate/README.md

 npm run develop
 ```

-A browser should open up to [http://localhost:3000/](http://localhost:3000/) with the frontend client loaded.
+A browser should be hosted on [http://localhost:3000/](http://localhost:3000/) with the frontend client loaded.
 The server will be hosted on [http://localhost:3001/api](http://localhost:3001/api).
 You can test
 that the server's API is working by accessing [http://localhost:3001/api/users](http://localhost:3001/api/users) and
 you should see sample user data.